In This Article

-When thinking about someone constantly, it can be hard not to get the urge to text them, but Walfish insists that looking forward is the healthy thing to do: "Everyone holds on for a different length of time.
+When thinking about someone constantly, it can be hard not to get the urge to text them, but Walfish insists that looking forward is the healthy thing to do.
+"Everyone holds on for a different length of time.
 Some people avoid the pain of loss and grief by texting their ex.
-Others who have been deeply hurt may close the vault to their heart shut it away under lock and key.
-You need to know yourself and respect your personal timing.
-When you're ready to let go and try again, you will.
-Meanwhile, if you need to stay in touch with your ex via text, that's fine, as long as they're not rejecting you or causing you more pain and hurt."
+Others who have been deeply hurt may close the vault to their heart [and] shut it away under lock and key.
+You need to know yourself and respect your personal timing," Walfish says.
+Try dating again when you're ready, and in the meantime, it's fine to stay in touch with your ex via text; just make sure they aren't rejecting you or causing you any pain.

-Even if your ex is still (to the best of your knowledge) single, the psychotherapist warns against another scenario in which it's perhaps not the best idea to reach out: "It's no longer acceptable to text when you keep getting blamed for all things gone wrong, when there's no shared responsibility, or when you're virtually in this relationship alone," she explains.
-"Most people feel an empty, lonely, sad feeling after a breakup.
-Others may feel relief when the relationship has been filled with conflicts, anger, and fighting.
-The real question is how do you take your own emotional temperature and know the difference between neediness and the impulse to return to a negative relationship or the hope for an improved relationship with your ex?
+Even if your ex is still (to the best of your knowledge) single, the psychotherapist warns against another scenario in which it's perhaps not the best idea to reach out.
+"It's no longer acceptable to text when you keep getting blamed for all things gone wrong, when there's no shared responsibility, or when you're virtually in this relationship alone," she explains.

 The question is how to know the difference between neediness and/or the impulse to return to a negative relationship and the hope for an improved relationship with your ex.
 The answer is self-awareness.

 "One must be brutally honest at all times, including when we experience our deepest pain," Walfish says.
 "It is natural and absolutely normal to feel needy.
 We are interdependent beings who need each other.
 We can only come to another person as a complete and separately contained whole individual without the expectation of the other filling up gaps and holes.
 Two wholes equal the best couple."